What is a Gastrointestinal Diagnostic Assessment Program (GI DAP)?

 Patients can be referred by their family physician with a positive FOBT (50 to 74 yrs of age) or where there is a family history of colorectal cancer.

-The centralized referral office at the RCN screens and prepares patients for colonoscopies through a telephone consultation and books patients into the next available RCN screening appointments at one of six participating regional hospitals.
-These are Cambridge Memorial Hospital, Grand River Hospital (Kitchener), Groves Memorial Community Hospital (Fergus), Guelph General Hospital, Louise Marshall Hospital (Mount Forest) and St. Mary’s General Hospital (Kitchener).
+The centralized referral office at the RCN screens and prepares patients for colonoscopies through a telephone consultation and books patients into the next available RCN screening appointments at one of four participating regional hospitals.
+These are Grand River Hospital (Kitchener), Guelph General Hospital, Louise Marshall Hospital (Mount Forest) and St. Mary’s General Hospital (Kitchener).

 The GI nurse navigator provides support and guidance to patients during the early phase of a new colorectal cancer diagnosis.